Talk title:

 Dr. Sammy Wambua is a conservation genomics researcher based at Pwani University, Kenya, where he leads the Biosciences Research Centre (PUBReC).
 His work lies at the intersection of molecular biology, wildlife conservation, and environmental sustainability, with a focus on applying cutting-edge genomic tools to real-world conservation challenges in the Global South.

-disease ecology in endangered turtles, uncover local adaptation in corals, and guide the design of effective conservation interventions.
+Dr. Wambua’s research spans coral reef restoration, sea turtle health, and wildlife population genetics.
+He has developed and applied field-ready molecular approaches to understand disease ecology in endangered turtles, uncover local adaptation in corals, and guide the design of effective conservation interventions.
 At the heart of his work is a commitment to building genomic research capacity in resource-limited settings through mentoring young scientists, establishing local infrastructure, and advocating for equitable access to technology and knowledge.

-fosters partnerships that enable African institutions to take the lead in genomics-driven conservation.
+Beyond the lab, Dr. Wambua plays a strategic role in shaping conservation science across Africa.
+He actively mentors graduate students, facilitates hands-on bioinformatics training, and fosters partnerships that enable African institutions to take the lead in genomics-driven conservation.
 He is passionate about creating a future where conservation science is not only excellent but also inclusive, locally driven, and responsive to ecological and societal needs.

-Through his participation in SCCS-Bng 2025, Dr. Wambua aims to share both the scientific insights and personal lessons from his journey—and to inspire a new generation ofconservationists to think boldly, work collaboratively, and stay rooted in local contexts.
+Through his participation in SCCS-Bng 2025, Dr. Wambua aims to share both the scientific insights and personal lessons from his journey—and to inspire a new generation of conservationists to think boldly, work collaboratively, and stay rooted in local contexts.

-Talk title: Climate Justice: Grounding Climate Action in Equity, Rights, and Resistance
+Climate Justice: Grounding Climate Action in Equity, Rights, and Resistance

 Talk summary: